ruenahcmohr/OneBit/readme.txt

   test i, set NC, jump af
   test i, set NC, jump at

+  (fork with input)
   copy value of i to F
   If F is clear, jump to af.
-  If F is set,  jump to as.
+  If F is set,  jump to at.
   1 is written to the NC output